infn-datacloud/cvmfs-publisher/docker/README.md

 cvmfs-repo-consumers and cvmfs-repo-sync dockers share an external disk, /data/cvmfs

-volumes /var/spool/cvmfs:/var/spool/cvmfs : publisher-consumer and cvmfs-repo-sync dockers MUST import an ext4 file system to mount the /var/spool/cvmfs partition.
+publisher-consumer and cvmfs-repo-sync dockers MUST import an ext4 volume for the /var/spool/cvmfs partition.
+It can be any ext4 volume other than /var/spool/cvmfs, for example /tmp.

 ### cvmfs-publisher-docker-network